ewaldmire/ascender/docs/workflow.md

 ### Artifacts

-Support for artifacts starts in Ansible and is carried through in climber.
+Support for artifacts starts in Ansible and is carried through in ascender.
 The `set_stats` module is invoked by users, in a playbook, to register facts.
 Facts are passed in via the `data:` argument.
-Note that the default `set_stats` parameters are the correct ones to work with climber (*i.e.*, `per_host: no`).
+Note that the default `set_stats` parameters are the correct ones to work with ascender (*i.e.*, `per_host: no`).
 Now that facts are registered, we will describe how facts are used.
 In Ansible, registered facts are "returned" to the callback plugin(s) via the `playbook_on_stats` event.
 Ansible users can configure whether or not they want the facts displayed through the global `show_custom_stats` configuration.
-Note that the `show_custom_stats` does not affect the artifact feature of climber.
-This only controls the displaying of `set_stats` fact data in Ansible output (also the output in Ansible playbooks that get run in climber). climber uses a custom callback plugin that gathers the fact data set via `set_stats` in the `playbook_on_stats` handler and "ships" it back to climber, saves it in the database, and makes it available on the job endpoint via the variable `artifacts`.
+Note that the `show_custom_stats` does not affect the artifact feature of ascender.
+This only controls the displaying of `set_stats` fact data in Ansible output (also the output in Ansible playbooks that get run in ascender). ascender uses a custom callback plugin that gathers the fact data set via `set_stats` in the `playbook_on_stats` handler and "ships" it back to ascender, saves it in the database, and makes it available on the job endpoint via the variable `artifacts`.
 The semantics and usage of `artifacts` throughout a workflow is described elsewhere in this document.

 ### Workflow Run Example